bensonby/piano-teaching/README.md

 - Children's Corner, L. 113 - I: Doctor Gradus Ad Parnassum
 - The Girl with the Flaxen Hair, L. 33
 - Arabesques No. 1, from Deux Arabesques L. 66

+### Chopin

+(1810-1849) Polish, Romantic period

+- Nocturne in E Flat Major, Op.
+9 No. 2
+- Prelude Op.
+28 No. 4 in E Minor, Largo
+- Fantasie Impromptu, Op.
+66
+- Polonise Op.
+53 ("Heroic")
+- Etude Op.
+25 No. 11 "Winter Wind"
+- Ballade No. 1 in G minor, Op.
+23
+- Etude Op.
+10 No. 3
+- Prelude Op.
+28 No. 15 "Raindrop"
+- Minute Waltz, Op.
+64 No. 1
+- Scherzo No. 2 in B Flat Minor, Op.
+31

+### Cage

+(1912-1992) American, 20th Century/Modern/Contemporary

+- Sonata V for Prepared Piano
+- 4'33"